ESP32 — ESP-IDF v6

 3. Right-click → Update DriverSearch automatically

-If auto-install fails, manually install the driver for your board's USB chip:
+If auto-install fails, install the driver manually based on your board's USB chip:

-After driver installation, your board will appear as COMx in Device Manager (e.g., COM3).
+After driver installation, your board appears as COMx in Device Manager — for example COM3.

 powershell